0xapplee/Public-Contest/Intuition.md

+> !Note: The findings of [this contest](https://code4rena.com/audits/2026-03-intuition) are not yet public, so I have shared the report here for now.

 # Epoch Snapshot Reward Calculation Allows Shorter Locks to Earn Disproportionately Higher Emissions

 ## Finding Description